royaltm/spectrusty-tutorial/step1.md

 In television sets and computer monitors, the entire front area of the tube is scanned repetitively and systematically from top to bottom by the electron beam.
 ULA provides color information for the raster beam while the screen is being produced.
 It does so for the fixed number of CPU cycles.
 Then repeats the whole process again and again.

-A single pass of a raster beam we call a video frame.
+A single pass of a raster beam is a video frame.
 The number of CPU cycles (or `T-states` that are being used as time units here) of every frame always stays the same.

-Now it becomes obvious: let's run our emulator in a loop.
+Now it becomes obvious: we should run our emulator in a loop.
 First, we'll run code for the constant number of cycles.
 Then from the collected data, we'll render a video raster as an image and the sound as short audio samples.
 Then we'll collect the user input and pass it to the state machine.
 Rinse and repeat.

 ```rust
 // yeah...more imports...